Home / Uncategorized / Sweet Shortcrust Pastry

 • 1 large egg beaten

-• 2 tablespoons cold water
+• 2 tbsp cold water

 Instructions

-• Pastry preparation.
-Start by preparing your work surface.
+• Pastry preparation: Start by preparing your work surface.
 Clear a clean, dry area and lightly dust it with flour to prevent the dough from sticking.

-• Mix flour & butter.
-Measure the flour into a bowl.
+• Mix flour & butter: Measure the flour into a bowl.
 Cut the chilled butter into small cubes and add it to the flour in the bowl.
 Use your fingertips to blend in the butter until the mixture resembles fine breadcrumbs.
 This process may take a few minutes.

-• Add icing sugar.
-Sprinkle the icing sugar into the mixture.
+• Add icing sugar: Sprinkle the icing sugar into the mixture.

-• Form the dough.
-Make a well in the centre of the mixture.
+• Form the dough: Make a well in the centre of the mixture.
 Pour in the beaten large egg and the cold water.
 Use a fork or a spatula to gently combine the wet and dry ingredients.
 Be careful not to overwork the dough; just mix until it comes together.
 Once the dough forms a soft ball, turn it out onto the floured work surface.

-• Knead the dough.
-Knead the dough briefly for about a minute until it's smooth and uniform.
+• Knead the dough: Knead the dough briefly for about a minute until it's smooth and uniform.
 Again, avoid over-kneading to keep the pastry tender.

 • Refrigerate.
 Shape the dough into a disc, wrap it in plastic wrap, or cover it with a clean kitchen towel, and refrigerate for at least 30 minutes.
 Chilling the dough helps it firm up and makes it easier to roll out.